lennartabeln/PotionGamesX/README.md

 ## TODO

 * Version 5.0 - (Release Q4 2021):
-  * Settings command and gui
-  * Airdrop
+  * Airdrop near to player
   * Deathmatch arena when only two players left
   * Team-Mode
   * ~~Scoreboard which can be enabled and disabled~~ - Version 4.9